-Guidance/ expected behaviour

-and publishing their bulk charges, including explanations of the calculation methodologies and assumptions used.
-Incumbents should provide the means for prospective new appointees to independently estimate their charges for example through the use of quality-assured tariff calculators and/or worked examples."
+Guidance/ expected behaviour How we are consistent? methodologies and assumptions used.
+Incumbents should provide the means for prospective new appointees to independently estimate their charges for example through the use of quality-assured tariff calculators and/or worked examples." • We have explained the rationale for introducing an additional allowance to reflect operating risk of a NAV.
+Updating bulk charges "[] adjust their bulk charges to ensure that they remain cost reflective.

-How we are consistent?

-- Our Charging Arrangements state that bespoke charges may apply depending on the characteristics of a NAV. - We have explained the rationale for introducing an additional allowance to reflect operating risk of a NAV.

-Updating bulk charges

-- "[...] adjust their bulk charges to ensure that they remain cost reflective.
 Published charges should be updated on at least an annual basis, not least to reflect updates to wholesale charges.
-We expect incumbents to take the initiative and tailor their bulk charges to new circumstances as soon as is practical." - "It would be good practice for incumbents to review their existing bulk agreements to reflect changes to this guidance." - We have updated our charges for Charging Year 2023/24 and may update them during the Charging Year to reflect new circumstances, where applicable. - We have now published our Bulk Supply Agreement which is in line with the Ofwat guidance.
+We expect incumbents to take the initiative and tailor their bulk charges to new circumstances as soon as is practical."
+"It would be good practice for incumbents to review their existing bulk agreements to reflect changes to this guidance."
+We have updated our charges for Charging Year 2025/26 and may update them during the Charging Year to reflect new circumstances, where applicable.
+We have now published our Bulk Supply Agreement which is in line with the Ofwat guidance.